NelsonCory/nelsoncory/README.md

 </div>

 <p align="center">
 Currently working on When the Sun Sets, a hotel management game set in a rural community where the smiles are bright, the streets are quiet, and the doors stay locked while monsters claw at your doors.
 Currently slated for release in October, 2024.
-More info to come.
 </p>